Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ### Request a service
 Requesting a service means that by providing the service class a service instance of the service type is returned.
-The concrete implementation class of the service type is unknown, which makes it easy to exchange a service.
+The concrete implementation class of the service type is unknown, which makes it easier to replace a service.
 There are two ways to request a service:

 1. Fetch to fetch a service the service class has to be provided as key and returns the service.
 If the service doesn't exist an exception is raised.